10 Ideas for Making Friends in Retirement

 When exploring different workout options, consider low-impact options (ex. exercises in water) and avoid workouts with heavy weights or high impact (ex. running or HIIT), unless already accustomed to more extreme exercises.

-Some excellent workout classes for older adults include:
+Some excellent group fitness classes for older adults include:

 - Chair yoga